-Due to the prescribed nature of the AD Poly program curricula and the critical nature of their occupation, students cannot graduate if they have failed a course.
-Students who have failed a course need to take immediate remedial action to pass the course or they may be expelled from AD Poly.
-Remedial action can be accomplished by taking supplementary lessons and arrange with their course instructor for reassessment no later than by the end of the following quarter, such as taking examinations, or submitting homework or special projects.
-In such cases, once the student has satisfied at least the minimum requirements for passing the failed course, a grade of D replaces the F. Note, a D grade counts towards the calculation of the cumulative grade point average.
+Due to the prescribed nature of the curricula of many programs and the critical nature of their occupation, students cannot graduate if they have failed a course.
+Students who have failed a course need to take remedial action to pass the course or they will be expelled from Abu Dhabi Polytechnic.
+Remedial action can take two forms.
+First, the student can take supplementary lessons and arrange with their course instructor for reassessment, such as taking examinations, or submitting homework or special projects.
+Once they pass the reassessment, their grade will change from an F to a D. Second, the student can retake the course at their next opportunity.
+A student who retakes a course will have their old grade expunged and they will receive the new grade.